Buffalo Linkstation Install Optware Pogoplug

 If you are using your smartphone's 3G network to set up, or if the CloudStation cannot perform the search automatically, a screen will appear as indicates.

-Then enter your CloudStation's device ID number (found on the bottom of the CloudStation), then tap (or click) [Next].
+Then enter your CloudStation's device ID number (found on the bottom of the CloudStation), then tap (or click) [Next]. - Enter your email address and the password you intend to use to login.

 Then place check mark to indicate you agree with the terms and conditions, then tap (or click) [Finish].